 Jennifer Paul - Academic Director; Director, Nonprofit Executive Programs, Center for Nonprofit Management, Kellogg School of Management

-Nicholas A. Pearce - Academic Director; Clinical Assistant Professor of Management & Organizations
+Nicholas A. Pearce - Academic Director; Clinical Associate Professor of Management & Organizations, Kellogg School of Management

-Lauren Rivera - Associate Professor of Management & Organizations; Associate Professor of Sociology, Weinberg College of Arts & Sciences (Courtesy)
+Lauren Rivera - Professor of Management & Organizations; Professor of Sociology, Weinberg College of Arts & Sciences (Courtesy)

 Michelle Shumate - Associate Professor, Communication Studies; Associate Faculty, Institute for Policy Research; Director of Graduate Studies, Master’s in Communication Studies; Founding Director, Network for Nonprofit and Social Impact